Flaku1324/Auto-Settings-For-Boateye-only-with-toolscreen-/README.md

 Since the .exe file isn't licensed (it was compiled by me using Pyinstaller) you will need to check that you trust the owner to download and to run the file.

-If you run the .exe file through a virus checker online, it will most likely give a few false positives due to accessing the registry, where Ninjabrainbot's settings are located.
+If you run the .exe file through a virus checker online, it will most likely give a few false positives due to the program accessing the registry, where Ninjabrainbot's settings are located.

 If you have any issues or questions, feel free to message me on discord: _flaku